A Logarithmic Bayesian Approach to Quantum Error Detection: An Optimal Bayesian Filter

 If we assume that the system begins in a known state, which is reasonable at the start of a quantum experiment, then Eq.~\eqref{eq:bayes_deriv} provides a recipe for iteratively computing the probabilities of future states in light of new measurement results.
 The two quantities that must be solved for as part of this procedure are \begin{enumerate} \item $P(\ell_i|\ell_{i-1})$, which is the probability of jumping from state $\ell_{i-1}$ to state ${\ell_i}$ in time $T$ due to bit-flip errors, and

-\item $P(\vec{M}_i|\ell_i\ell_{i-1})$, which is the probability of measuring values $\vec{M}_i$ from the parity operators given knowledge of the system states at the beginning and end of the integration period. \end{enumerate} The remainder of this section will be dedicated to deriving explicit functional forms for these two probability terms.
+\item $P(\vec{M}_i|\ell_i\ell_{i-1})$, which is the probability of measuring values $\vec{M}_i$ from the parity operators when we have knowledge of the system states at the beginning and end of the integration period. \end{enumerate} The remainder of this section will be dedicated to deriving explicit functional forms for these two probability terms.